 More conclusive evidence has since been provided by the historian John Hermming, who, suing the chronicles as evidence, was able, to match descriptios of Vilcabamba, its climate and altitude, precisely with those of Espiritu Pampa.

-The site of Vitcos, Marampata and Espiritu Pampa, set in amazing and highly contrasted scenery, will hopefully soon re-open as superb hiking country for the outward-bound traveller.
+The site of Vitcos, Marampata and Espiritu Pampa, set in amazing and highly contrasted scenery, and it is connect with the Machu Picchu inca city.